kyunghyuncho/MyChartExplorer/StreamLit/README.md

 - "Import could not be resolved" in editor: ensure you’re using the `.venv` Python in your editor.
 The app still runs if packages are installed in `.venv`.
 - Widget state errors: Avoid setting widget-related keys in `st.session_state`.
 Configuration saves only whitelist known config keys.
-- Gemini calls failing: confirm your API key and model name in Settings.
+- OpenRouter calls failing: confirm your API key and base URL in Settings.
+Ensure the hosted model `google/gemini-2.5-flash` is available to your account.
 - Pandas not installed: tables fall back to text; install `pandas` for DataFrame previews.

 ## Tips